KickedDroid/blake3-zkp/README.md

 This is merely for educational purposes and so I can grasp ZKPs.

-*Do not use* is not secure I have no idea if it works.
+*Do not use*
+Is not secure, I have no idea if it works.